Shedding light on classical shadows: learning photonic quantum states: Introduction

 Despite this prompt progress, most developments of shadow tomography have focused on qubit-based architectures.
 Yet, photonics has emerged as one of the most promising candidates for scalable quantum information processing~\cite{knill_scheme_2001,bartolucci_fusionbased_2023,degliniasty_spinoptical_2024}.
 Photonic qubits are inherently modular and naturally suited for networking, as they can be routed, multiplexed and distributed with minimal cross-talk \cite{wang_integrated_2020}.
-Integrated photonics offers a path to large-scale by leveraging semiconductor fabrication techniques.
-Moreover, small-scale photonic devices are already publicly accessible~\cite{maring_versatile_2024}, and photonics is a strong candidate for quantum advantage demonstration through boson sampling~\cite{aaronson_computational_2011}.
+Integrated photonics offers a path to large-scale quantum technologies by leveraging semiconductor fabrication techniques \cite{psiquantumteam_manufacturable_2025}.
+Moreover, NISQ photonic devices are already publicly accessible~\cite{maring_versatile_2024}, and photonics is a strong candidate for quantum advantage demonstration through boson sampling~\cite{aaronson_computational_2011}.
 Experimental realizations of boson sampling have been reported with increasing scale and sophistication~\cite{spring_boson_2013,broome_photonic_2013,loredo_boson_2017,wang_highefficiency_2017,tillmann_experimental_2013,hoch_reconfigurable_2022,hoch_quantum_2025}, motivating algorithms that explicitly exploit the hardness of simulating linear optics~\cite{salavrakos_photonnative_2025}.
-However, throughout these advances in photonic quantum information, characterizing multiphoton states in many modes remains a central bottleneck.
-While randomized benchmarking protocols have been introduced to assess the gate quality of discrete variable bosonic systems \cite{arienzo_bosonic_2025,wilkens_benchmarking_2024}, full tomography remains prohibitively demanding~\cite{banchi_multiphoton_2018}.
+However, throughout these advances in photonic quantum information, characterizing multi-photon states in many modes remains a central bottleneck.
+While randomized benchmarking protocols have been introduced to assess the gate quality of discrete-variable bosonic systems \cite{arienzo_bosonic_2025,wilkens_benchmarking_2024}, full tomography remains prohibitively demanding~\cite{banchi_multiphoton_2018}.

 Here, we bridge this gap by introducing a classical shadow protocol tailored to photonic platforms in a practically motivated setting.
 This setting consists of passive linear optics combined with photon-number resolving (PNR) detectors, an architecture that is both experimentally mature and conceptually distinct from qubit systems.
-This setting imposes three constraints: transformations are limited to passive linear-optical transformation, states are encoded in Fock states rather than qubits, and measurements are restricted to photon-number outcomes.
+This setting imposes three constraints: transformations are limited to passive linear-optical transformations, states are encoded in Fock states rather than qubits, and measurements are restricted to photon-number detection.
 At first sight, these restrictions appear to preclude the versatility of shadow tomography.